khall/peek-rblineprof/README.md

 # Peek::Rblineprof

+## Differences from original

+This fork is same as the original, but with better CSS since the original screws up when the code has long lines.

+## Intro

 Peek into how much each line of your Rails application takes throughout a request.

 Things this peek view provides: